The Calling of the Clergy

 The clerics of The Lands are representatives of divinity to the world.
 They are normal mortals who have answered a calling to become followers and agents for one or more immortal powers.
 In the course of this work they become key members of the community.
 They serve as casters of theurgic spells.
 Those spells fall into the five schools of Divination, Abjuration, Elementism, Vitalism and Inspiration.
 Anyone interested in these callings will also be interested in the Gods & Goddesses.

 Elves are pantheists and venerate 'the Universe of which we are an integral part'.
 Elves think that the spirit becomes part of an eternal and infinite oneness.
-Elvish clergy are known as 'Ar-U-Mari'.
+Elvish clergy are known as Ar-U-Mari.
 Half-Elves can also be clerics for Human deities.

-Dwarves preserve the memory of legendary ancestors and the 'Balthar' clergy celebrate the phenomenon of reincarnation.
+Dwarves preserve the memory of legendary ancestors and the Balthar clergy celebrate the phenomenon of reincarnation.
+Half-Dwarves can also be clerics for Human deities.

-Halflings worship Halfling incarnations of the same well-defined gods and goddesses as Humans - The Deliverer, Linesa and Elchemar are particularly popular.
+Halflings worship incarnations of the same well-defined gods and goddesses as Humans - The Deliverer, Linesa and Elchemar are particularly popular.

 From Druids to Clerics

 In the ancient past all Humans lived in small rustic villages or wandered in nomadic bands.
-At this time the only kind of clergy were interpreters of nature who represented all the elder powers at once.
+At this time the only sort of clergy were interpreters of nature who represented all the elder powers at once.
 For these magico-religious figures all the gods and goddesses were one close family grouping and all these powers together shared in ruling and preserving the forces of nature.
-In the ages since populations have grown larger and with this there came a growing trend towards separate congregations with preferences for particular powers including the younger gods and goddesses (this henotheistic trend seems to have started in Lehenic lands).
+In the ages since populations have grown larger and with this there came a growing trend towards separate congregations with preferences for particular powers including the younger gods and goddesses (this trend seems to have started in Lehenic lands).

 They participate fully in the life of the community (which allows them the option to marry).
-The most common kind of holy person is the Cleric who serves one god or goddess but among rural villagers one can find nature clergy in the form of Druids.
+The most common sort of holy person is the Cleric who serves one god or goddess but among rural villagers one can find nature clergy in the form of Druids.
 They venerate Garlomen & Marumi in particular.
 However they also follow neutral aspects of Olarin, Urala, Kandoth and Nitara.
 More can be known of the Druids by examining the tales of the Brethic Royal Dagger (see in Sage Scrivenings).
 One can find churches of most powers (including Bernalli, Teloch, Linesa, Elchemar and The Deliverer) in all major population centres.

 Some Notes on the Churches